jeiea/eslint-config-prettier-react/readme.md

   ]
 }
 ```
+4. ⚠️⚠️⚠️ Delete `eslintConfig` in the package.json

 Tip: You can alternatively put this object in your `package.json` under the property `"eslintConfig":`.
 This makes one less file in your project.

-5. You can add two scripts to your package.json to lint and/or fix:
+1. You can add two scripts to your package.json to lint and/or fix:

 ```json
 "scripts": {